stock2shop/website/content/help/solutions/url-key-for-specified-store-already-exists.md

 ---
 title: "URL key for specified store already exists"
-heading: ""
-description: ""
-errorgroup: Magento2
-tags:
-  - Magento2
-  - Queue Error
+type: "solution"
+sources: ["dolfin", "iq-retail", "isync", "ms-navision", "omni-accounts", "pastel-partner", "sage-50cloud-pastel-xpress", "sage-200-evolution", "sage-300cloud", "sage-business-cloud-financials", "sage-evolution", "sage-one", "sage-pastel-evolution", "sap", "syspro" ]
+channels: ["magento_2"]
+fulfillments: ["parcel-ninja", "on-the-dot"]
 draft: true
+date: 2020-12-30T09:41:49+02:00
 ---
-## 1. How to confirm the source of the queue error
-The steps below are to confirm that you are dealing with this exact queue error.
-It may be more detrimental to the integration to try and resolve this queue error using the steps for a separate queue error.

-1. On the console click Queue > View
-2. Under Search Results locate the queue error
-3. Click on the 3 vertical dots > View Item

-## 2. What does the queue error mean
-**Instruction**: "sync_channel_products "
-**Message**: message":"URL key for specified store already exists."

-The title of the product needs to be checked and updated/ corrected to resolve the error message.

-## 3. What issue(s) does the queue error cause
-This is a blocking queue error meaning it affects all the other updates to Magento.
-All other queue errors will not be processed.

-## 4. How to resolve it
+#### Error description
+A product is trying to use the same url of an existing product.

+#### Error solution
-Update any duplicate product titles (Magento does not allow duplicate product names, as it uses them to create url keys) then retry any errors in the queue with a similar message.
+Magento does not allow duplicate product names, as it uses them to create url keys.

+Update any duplicate product titles then retry any errors in the queue with a similar message.